darraghoriordan/darragh-oriordan-com/src/pages/2019/01/25/adding-static-js-file-to-react-typescript/index.md

 date: '2019-01-25T17:12:33'
 ---

 I had to import a JavaScript in to my React project with typescript and typescript gave me an error.
 It wasn't causing my build to fail but it was annoying seeing it in the console.
-Here's how I got rid of the error.
+Here's how I got rid of the error.<!-- end excerpt -->

 I added the .js file to `/public/scripts` so it would be treated as a kind of static file.
 This is what caused the issue.